Amedeo Simonetti

-Amedeo Simonetti (8 April 1874, Genoa - 22 April 1922, Rome) was an Italian painter; known primarily for his Orientalist scenes.
+Amedeo Simonetti (8 April 1874 – 22 April 1922) was an Italian painter known primarily for his Orientalist scenes.
 He was sometimes referred to by his childhood nickname, Momo.

 Biography

-He came to the career of artist late, and was first inspired by the example of his uncles, Ettore, an Orientalist painter, and Attilio, a former associate of the Spanish artist, Mariano Fortuny.
+He was born in Genoa.
+He came to the career of artist late, and was first inspired by the example of his uncles, Ettore, an Orientalist painter, and Attilio, a former associate of the Spanish artist Mariano Fortuny.

 After taking some introductory art lessons from Ettore, he studied at the Accademia di Belle Arti di Roma with Giovanni Costantini, known as "Il Grillo" (the cricket), who specialized in historical and genre scenes.

 He began by painting the countryside in the vicinity of Prati, a rapidly urbanizing area where the natural scenery was disappearing.
 Under the influence of his uncle and Costantini, he also produced Orientalist scenes and genre works depicting 18th century figures (courtiers, musketeers and church officials), in lavish settings.